John Harrington (ice hockey): Playing career

-Harrington played the 1980–81 season for Lugano in the Swiss league before returning to the US to play with the US National team from 1981–83 on a full-time basis.
+Harrington played the 1980–81 season for Lugano in the Swiss league before returning to the US to play with the US National team from 1981 to 1983 on a full-time basis.
 He was a member of the United States team at the 1981, 1982 and 1983 Ice Hockey World Championship tournaments.
 Between brief stints in the Central Hockey League, Harrington rejoined the national hockey team for the 1984 Winter Olympics.

 Coaching career

 Following 1984, Harrington retired from playing and rejoined his college roots as an assistant coach under former Montreal Canadiens star Ralph Backstrom at the University of Denver.
 The highlight of Harrington's time at Denver was 1985-86 when Denver won a school record 34 games and advanced to the NCAA Frozen Four.
 In 1990 Harrington returned to Minnesota as an assistant coach for St. Cloud State University.

-From 1993-2008, Harrington was the head hockey coach at Saint John's University in Collegeville, Minnesota.
+From 1993 to 2008, Harrington was the head hockey coach at Saint John's University in Collegeville, Minnesota.
 Harrington turned around a listless program at Saint John's.
 By his fourth season he had guided SJU to a school-record 26-6-1 mark, the school's first conference championship since 1950, the school's first conference playoff championship, the school's first NCAA tournament berth and an NCAA third-place victory.
 In 15 seasons at Saint John's he has a career record of 241-142-31 (.620).
 He has won five MIAC titles, four MIAC playoff championships and has advanced to the NCAA tournament five times.
 Harrington is the school leader in career wins.
 In addition to his coaching duties, Harrington was the assistant athletic director at Saint John's.

 It was announced on March 31, 2008 that Harrington would step down as head coach at Saint John's to become head coach for HC Ambri-Piotta of the Swiss National League, his brief tenure lasting only until December 16.
 On January 19, 2009 Harrington signed a contract as head coach for Slovenia men's national ice hockey team, a position he held until December 12, 2010 when he was succeeded by Matjaž Kopitar.
 On May 11, 2009, Harrington signed a contract with HC Asiago, where he served as head coach until 2011.